Skip to content

 *

-* A high idness indicates that the column most values in the column are unique.
-In this case, you must be careful
+* A high idness indicates that most values in the column are unique.
+In this case, you must be careful when using

-* when using the column for analysis, as a model may learn a mapping from this column to the target.
+* the column for analysis, as a model might learn a mapping from this column to the target, which might not

 *